afpineda/SimWheelESP32Config/doc/UsageNotes_en.md

   - *05*: "RB" button (should be reserved for the right shift paddle)
   - *06*: "Back" button
   - *07*: "Start" button.
-- "Firmware-defined" button numbers are fixed and hardware-dependant.
+- The "Firmware-defined" button numbers are fixed and depend on the hardware.
-- The "user-defined" button number is reported to the hosting PC when the corresponding "firmware-defined" button is pressed.
+- The "user-defined" button number is sent to the hosting PC when the corresponding "firmware-defined" button is pressed.
   By default, this is the same as the "firmware-defined" button number.
-- The "user-defined" button number in "alt mode" is reported to the hosting PC when the corresponding "firmware-defined" button is pressed and "alternate mode" is engaged.
+- The "user-defined" button number in "alt mode" is reported to the hosting PC when the corresponding "firmware-defined" button is pressed and the *alternate mode* is engaged.
-  By default, this is the same as the "firmware-defined" button number plus 64.
+  By default, this is equal to the "firmware-defined" button number plus 64.
-- Any user-defined button number is in the range from 0 to 127 (inclusive), which is the absolute maximum count of buttons supported by the operating system.
+- Each user-defined button number ranges from 0 to 127 (inclusive).

 ## Custom hardware ID and display name

-Available on Bluetooth devices, only.
+Available on Bluetooth devices only.

 If you have two or more BLE devices using ESP32 open simwheel firmware, **all of them will show the same display name, because they share the same hardware ID**.